solidjs-use/solidjs-use/packages/math/src/useSum/index.md

 # useSum

-Get the sum of an array reactively
+Get the sum of an array reactively.

 ## Usage